blakeelias/tau2-bench/report/BENCHMARK_FIXES.md

 #### Option 2: Accept Both Outcomes

-The other way is to modify the evaluation to measure what the policy currently says -- which, in its current phrasing, requires accepting a broader range of possible outcomes as valid.
-Accept that transfer is appropriate when the *primary* request cannot be satisfied, even if there are other tasks that could theoretically be completed.
-Adjust evaluations to not penalize transfers in multi-request scenarios.
-This partially motivates the ["multiple valid outcomes"](#distinction-between-policy-violation-and-sub-optimal-outcomes) methodology I describe and implement later in this document.
-The difficulty with this approach is in enumerating a full set of acceptable outcomes for any given request in the current dataset.
+The other way is to modify the evaluation to measure what the policy currently says -- which, in its current phrasing, might require accepting a broader range of possible outcomes as valid.
+I.e. accept that a transfer is appropriate when the *primary* request cannot be satisfied, even if there are other tasks that could theoretically be completed, and adjust evaluations to not penalize transfers in multi-request scenarios.
+This partially motivates the [methodology](EVALUATION_AND_EXTENSIONS.md#distinction-between-policy-violation-and-sub-optimal-outcomes) I describe and implement in the companion document: .
+There I give examples of specific instances where it might be desirable to allow multiple outcomes.
+However it would be challenging to implement a single change that would fix this entire flaw, as it would require enumerating a full set of acceptable outcomes for any given request in the current dataset (e.g. all the different places where it would be valid for the agent to initiate a transfer, and what set of actions it could have completed up until that point).

 #### Option 3: Separate Evaluation Dimensions